Jcanotorr06/AdventOfCode2022/Day 1 - Python/README.md

-# Advent Of Code - Day 1
+# Advent Of Code - Day 1 - Python

 ## How To Run